arashnm80/arashnm80.github.io/quotes.md

 > It's always late to start, tomorrow much later than today.

+> time is the ultimate currency in life

 > This life, this year, this year, this second

 > I won't get rich by renting out my time.